WireSock Secure Connect — wiresock-client.exe

 sc start wiresock-client-serviceTo stop the service:

-Before uninstalling the service, make sure it is stopped.
-Then, you can remove the service using one of the following methods:
+Before uninstalling the service, stop it.
+Then remove the service using one of the following methods:

 Starting modes